Janko-360/Final-project-intelligent-camera-surveillance/README.md

 # Final-project-intelligent-camera-surveillance
 Final project for my BSc Computer Science degree.
 An intelligent camera video surveillance system.

 **Disclaimer**: NO AI of any kind was used during any stage of this project.
-This is all my work and adapted material is referenced where relevant.

 ## Goal and aims, project brief
 Goal: